c4solutions/AccessLogMiddleware/README.md

 # AccessLogMiddleware
-Access Log Middleware for .NET Standard
+Access Log Middleware for .NET Standard in the CommonLog format.

 The idea and code was originally created by Chris Ross @ https://github.com/Tratcher/CommonLog